rbroc/eucomm-twitter/README.md

 #### TODO
-- Rerun neural topic model (eucomm and all)
+- Refit neural
+- Finalize topic (classifiers, stats, visualization)
-- Re-fit XGB
+- Finalize XGB and transformers
+- Update logs
 - Wrap up analysis and plots
-- Make package structure and clean up archive files
 - Write up and add paraphrase example
-- Update logs in repo

 ### Description
 We use topic modeling to analyse discourse from EU institutions on Twitter, focusing particularly on the European Commission.